 All staff are seconded to the AIC from the Australian Criminal Intelligence Commission (ACIC) and employees adhere to all ACIC corporate policies.
 The ACIC requires all employees to hold a minimum Negative Vetting 1 security clearance and conducts an Organisational Suitability Assessment prior to their employment.
 Employees are also subject to an enduring integrity framework.

-- Integrating oversight of child safety arrangements into the ACIC’s Compliance Framework.
+• integrating oversight of child safety arrangements into the ACIC’s compliance framework.